narkq/YAUS/README.markdown

 This is a really clumsy attempt at porting Sphinx built-in stemmers to PHP without losing much in performance.

+For now **only** single-byte built-in english and russian stemmers are supported.
+The rest (soundex, double metaphone, libstemmer and unicode versions of these) are likely to be added soon.

 Installation procedure is as usual, but you need to build `libsphinx` first:

     cd <extension path>